DanielHauge/HackerNews-Grp8/docs/README.md

 ##### How well did we followed the software design we began with

 Or design was to build a REST API, Messaging Queue, Database and Web Application.
-During what we could call elaboration phase we decided to divide up the REST API into two task.
+During what we could call elaboration phase we decided to divide up the REST API into two concerns (separation of concern).
 We incorporated this idea into the design.
-One handling the Web Application and one handling the Simulator program.
+One API handling the Web Application and one handling the Simulator program.
 In retrospect, this was a good idea.
 For the simulator, we wanted to get a story but for the Web Application request, we wanted more information around those stories such as the number of comments, karma and time in "minutes ago" etc.
 Those calculations were a lot heavier.
 So in the Web API, we did the heavier calculation to serve a more user-friendly website.
-When we handed in, hand in the system to the stakeholder fulfilling all the requirements.

 ##### Unexpected events/problems & Solution to the unexpected events/problems (a summarise)